 Each community will receive a certificate with its name, Growing Healthy Communities recognition level, and year awarded.
 The communities will be listed on the Growing Healthy Communities map and, in general, ArCOP will give lots of “shout outs” and love throughout the next year.
 If ArCOP receives funding for projects, these active Growing Healthy Communities will get “first dibs” to benefit from it.

 What happens if my community doesn’t apply but has been a “Growing Healthy Community” in the past?

 Your community will become an “inactive” Growing Healthy Community.
 It will be listed on the Growing Healthy Communities map under a heading such as “ArCOP has also worked with….”
 These communities will still be kept in the loop on all ArCOP announcements, but will get “second dibs” when funding/training/other awesomeness is available.

 How will I know if my community will receive an award?

-If you completed the application properly for the level that you selected, your community will receive that award – it’s that simple!
+A Board Member or the Executive Director will notify you.
 If we have questions while reviewing your application, we’ll follow up with you using the contact information you provided on the submission page.
-Otherwise, you’ll receive an email towards the end of the month celebrating your award.
+Otherwise, you’ll receive an email announcing your award.